CDCgov/MaRS/README.md

 *If you end up using MaRS in your workflow, please cite this [study](https://www.ncbi.nlm.nih.gov/pubmed/29439965):*

-*If you end up using MaRS in your workflow, please cite this [study](https://www.ncbi.nlm.nih.gov/pubmed/29439965):*

 ```
 Next-Generation Sequencing and Bioinformatics Protocol for Malaria Drug Resistance Marker Surveillance.